Services

 Whenever possible, samples should be provided in barcoded 0.75 mL Micronic tubes.
 If samples have been already aliquoted, any other tube type is fine as well.

 In the Service Details screen, please fill in all mandatory fields.
-The section ‘Add-on Charges’ is not relevant and can be ignored.

-Please include all necessary sample information required for statistical analysis such as sample grouping as well as the required comparisons (e.g., ‘treatment’ vs ‘control’).
-For any additional information on the experiment please use the comment section.
+Please include all necessary sample information required for statistical analysis such as sample grouping as well as the required comparisons (e.g., treatment vs control).
+For any additional information on the experiment, please use the comment section.

-Once all metadata is entered, click on the ‘Request Samples’ link and enter sample information in the sample table.
+Please enter sample information in the sample table.

-- ‘Analytical Sample ID’ is mandatory.
-It can either represent the sample id (key cath) of the biobank, or an experiment specific id (S1, S2,….
+• Analytical Sample ID can either represent the sample id (key cath) of the biobank, or an experiment specific id (S1, S2,….
 Sx).

-- Subject ID’ should contain the pseudonymized subject identifier.
+• Subject ID should contain the pseudonymized subject identifier.

-- Biological Sample ID’ is optional and can be used for any additional information (e.g. timepoint 1 and 2)
+• Biological Sample ID is optional and can be used for any additional information (e.g. timepoint 1 and 2)

-- For samples provided in 96-well plates, please define Plate Id, Plate Position, and Only registered plate Ids can be selected, and you can obtain a list of valid plate IDs together with barcoded label stickers from PRI.
+• For samples provided in 96-well plates, please define Plate Id, Plate Position, and Only registered plate Ids can be selected, and you can obtain a list of valid plate IDs together with barcoded label stickers from PRI.

 FFPE tissue analysis